-Retention is the holy grail of LTV, and optimizing your long term retention is a must.
+Retention is the holy grail of LTV for mobile games, and optimizing your long term retention is a must.

 If you have checked the previous article about top strategies to grow the retention rates, you will notice that we focused a lot on short & mid-term retention.
 Retention metrics is a topic where developers usually struggle.
 But in terms of LTV, you should look beyond the 30D retention.
 Create user cohorts such as D30 to D60, D30 to D90, or D30 to D180.

 Once you segment them, you can check how they behaved in your mobile game and look for similar patterns in your newly acquired users from your marketing campaigns.
-This will help you to identify potential VIP users that, if approached gently and with care, may raise your LTV.
+This will help you to identify potential VIP users that, if approached gently and with care, may raise the LTV of your mobile games.

 That does not mean that you shouldn’t care about your onboarding, FTUE (First-Time User Experience), or tutorial stages.
-Those are essential phases of the user experience that should not be ignored either, but remember that we’re focusing on LTV (Life-Time Value).
+Those are essential phases of the user experience that should not be ignored either, but remember that we’re focusing on LTV for mobile games (Life-Time Value).